harithadesikan23/SREAssignment/README.md

         `py -m venv env`
     2. Now, go to the project folder on a terminal and activate the virtual environment using the below command:
         `.\env\Scripts\activate`
-    3. The project requires numpy, pandas and skimage packages to be installed.
+    3. The project requires numpy, pandas and scikit-image packages to be installed.
 You can install them using the below pip commands:
         `pip install numpy`
         `pip install pandas`
-        `pip install skimage`
+        `pip install scikit-image`
  **For Mac:**
     1. Install homebrew if not already installed as it will be used to install python on mac.
     2. Now, install python and set up path variable in the ~/.bash_profile file.
 Note that pip3 comes installed with python3.